dufferzafar/Userscripts/README.md

 The script adds a button on iTunes album pages which allows you to create a import that release on MusicBrainz.

+This script was originally created by [Stars](http://userscripts.org/users/41307).

+I have edited it to add these features:

+1. **Better button style** which makes the "Add to MusicBrainz" look good and feel like a part of the iTunes website.
+2. **Multiple artist support** - So multiple artists are added separately with the correct join phrase.
-Note: This script was originally created by [Stars](http://userscripts.org/users/41307).
-I have edited it to add features like: Better button style, multiple artist support and a link to a large sized cover art of the album.
+3. A link to a large sized cover art of the album.

 P.S: I use [fnd.io](https://fnd.io/) to search releases on iTunes.
 It is a great site, and I wish there were sites like it for other music databases too.